-All comments received during the Public Review Periods will be responded to and published in the Final EAP on December 31, 2019.
+All comments received during the Public Review Periods are published below with responses from the Registration & Elections Division.

-Name: Giuliana Zip Code: 94303 Organization: Comments: Our community needs more voting centers and educational resources for voters in East Palo Alto
+Name: Giuliana Zip Code: 94303 Organization:

+Comments: Our community needs more voting centers and educational resources for voters in East Palo Alto.